How Can Therapy Help With Adult Attachment Disorders?

 - Humanistic therapy

 During attachment-based therapy, therapists may use attachment theory to help clients recognize attachment patterns and build trusting relationships within the family.
+Unlike individual counseling, a family approach to attachment therapy involves those who may live and regularly interact with the client.

 Attachment-based therapy can help you improve parenting techniques and family life, create a supportive relationship, and change negative attachment patterns that formed when you were a child.

 Gestalt therapy aims to help the client recognize their responsibility in everyday interactions by focusing on why their behaviors trigger specific events.
-Because many attachment problems may stem from a denial of personal liability, Gestalt therapy can be a helpful treatment modality for adults with insecure attachment styles.
+Because many attachment problems may stem from a denial of personal liability, Gestalt therapy can be a helpful attachment-based treatment modality for adults with insecure attachment styles.

+Cognitive therapy is one of several talk therapies used to address attachment concerns.
 In cognitive therapy, therapists may help the individual recognize faulty logic and unwanted behaviors so that they can work toward modifying their beliefs.
 As the client gains greater self-awareness, the therapist may help them acquire skills to overcome their disorder, test their beliefs, and learn new ways of understanding situations that have triggered maladaptive behaviors in the past.

 Holistic therapy involves the use of multiple psychotherapy techniques at once.
 A therapist using the holistic method may create a custom therapeutic approach for each client to help them move past unhealthy attachment styles and behaviors.
-For instance, one or more psychotherapy techniques may be used to identify the problems at hand, and completely different methods may be used to create a plan for healing.
+For instance, one or more psychotherapy techniques may be used to identify the problems at hand and completely different methods may be used to create a plan for healing.
 In holistic therapy, the focus is on the result, not on the treatment modality.

-Online Therapy With BetterHelp
+Online therapy with BetterHelp

 Online therapy is an evidence-based treatment method for relationship struggles, including for those living with attachment challenges.
 Online therapy has been proven to help develop a strong, trusting therapeutic alliance between the therapist and client, which may help drive treatment outcomes.

 Online therapy makes it possible to connect with a therapist via messaging, which may cause some people with insecure attachments to feel more trusting of their therapist.
+Your therapist can also connect you with useful resources, such as up-to-date informational articles on attachment-based topics.

 Online therapy can be a viable option for those struggling with attachment and other mental health concerns.
 One study found that an online therapy intervention successfully reduced participants’ psychiatric symptoms, including a reduction in depression, anxiety, and loneliness, and an increase in self-esteem.
 Researchers also saw a “change in the attachment dimension,” including decreases in attachment anxiety and avoidance.